Code-Fellows-School-Work/code-201-projects/README.md

 ## About Me

 - Lab - 02 This is the about me projects, 1st Day.
 Adding some info about me, and 4 questions
-- Lab - 03 I added loops and
+- Lab - 03 I added loops and created a guessing game so the user can guess my age and the mascot for one of my favorite sports teams

 ### Author: Errol Vidad